xmhd/xor-overlay/sys-devel/gcc/README.txt

 * Identify and integrate relevant patches from Debian
 * Bundled math-libs? possibly even binutils?
 I prefer to control these package versions via profile
 * Patch default building of userspace retpolines and add a retpoline USE flag
+* Fix up the osdirnames for musl etc where there is no multilib
+* Add support for integrating gcc git patches